domesticatedviking/TextyMcSpeechy/README.md

 - see Appendix below for some helpful scripts for generating metatata.csv if your model uses individual text files

 ## Step 5: Convert dataset into the target voice
-1. Convert all of the audio files in the dataset into the target voice using Applio.
-There's a very useful batch-conversion option here.
+- Convert all of the audio files in the dataset into the target voice using Applio.
+- Batch conversion of a generic dataset into another voice can be done on the "Inference" tab.
+- Select the Batch tab, choose a voice model, specify the location of your input and output folders, then click "Convert"

 ## Step 6: Preparing your dataset for use with Piper
 1. Ensure that your audio files are all in  `wav` format with an appropriate sampling rate (22050 Hz or 16000 Hz) and kept together in a folder named `wav`.